0330 822 5493

 Home Energy Scotland Grant and Loan

 The Home Energy Scotland Grant and Loan (HES) scheme is aimed at helping people wanting to reduce their energy costs by improving their property’s energy efficiency.
-There are different amounts of funding available for various home efficiency improvements like insulation, solar panels and heat pump installation.
+There are different amounts of funding available for various home efficiency improvements like insulation and heat pump installation.

 For the latter, individuals can apply for up to £15,000 in funding, of which £7,500 is a grant and £7,500 is an interest-free loan.
 For those who live in rural Scotland and are eligible for the rural uplift, there’s an extra £1,500 available as a grant.
 That means eligible households can apply for up to £16,500 in funding (£9,000 grant and £7,500 interest-free loan).